-Those enrolled in the program also should be aware of the following:
+Those enrolled in the program should also be aware of the following:

-- Effective Spring 2002, for both entering and returning students, only grades earned at CSU will be calculated in computing the student's grade point average. - All credits earned with grades of A, B, C, Pass, or Credit as applicable are accepted toward the degree. - No grades of D are accepted in transfer. - Effective Fall 2007, for all new and returning students, no graduation credit is given for a grade of "D.". - The stipulated Residency requirement is that 24 semester hours of coursework must be successfully completed at CSU. - A minimum grade point average of C (2.00 on a 4.00 scale) must be achieved for graduation. - Prior to graduation, students must successfully complete English, reading, and other examinations required by the University.
-Math placement examinations are necessary for students who wish to take courses for which passing the Math 0990 examination is a prerequisite.
+- Effective Spring 2002, for both entering and returning students, only grades earned at CSU will be calculated in computing the student's grade point average. - All credits earned with grades of A, B, C, Pass, or Credit as applicable are accepted toward the degree. - No grades of D are accepted in transfer. - Effective Fall 2007, for all new and returning students, no graduation credit is given for a grade of D. - The stipulated Residency requirement is that 24 semester hours of coursework must be successfully completed at CSU. - A minimum grade point average of C (2.00 on a 4.00 scale) must be achieved for graduation. - Prior to graduation, students must successfully complete English, reading, and other examinations required by the University.

 All General Studies students must complete 120 semester hours of work.
-These include 45 hours in general education consisting of the following:
+These include 36 hours in general education.
+(See the University's official list of Gen Ed requirements.)
+GS majors also must complete 6 credit hours of General Studies Orientation and Capstone Seminars.